alok/notational-fzf-vim/README.md

 It *must* be named `shorten_path_for_notational_fzf.py` and have executable permissions.

+You can toggle the preview window by pressing `alt-p`.

 ``` {.vim}
 " String.
 Set to '' (the empty string) if you don't want an extension appended by default.
 " Don't forget the dot, unless you don't want one.